Herman-Gathege/Edu-Learn-new/README.md

-for the backend use flask run
+1:for the backend use flask run
-for the frontend use npm start
+2:for the frontend use npm start

 features include:
 1:user authentication